LEVC TX vs Nissan Dynamo Electric Taxi

 The taxi is also equipped with a double folded, easy stow ramp, a panoramic roof and easy to wipe down seats.

-However, criticisms for the taxi have been centered around the sliding windows which gives it a “van feel”, and the manual passenger doors, which at first glance would have been expected to be electric to add a premium, luxury feel.
+However, criticisms for the taxi have been centered around the sliding windows which gives the taxi a "van feel", and the manual passenger doors, which at first glance would have been expected to be electric to add to the consistency of the taxi.

 Safety and comfort